For my position on some of the more controversial items on the Spring 2018 warrant (e.g. nuclear freeze) click here.

 These retirees’ health-insurance costs are in addition to pensions.
 Next year our town’s share of the Hampshire County Retirement System will be approximately $5 million, an increase of 9.3% from the previous year.

-To repeat: Approximately 9% of our town spending goes toward retirees’ health-insurance and pensions.
+According to our actuaries, approximately 9% of our town spending goes toward retirees’ health-insurance and pensions.
 In some parts of town government the percentage is even greater.
 For example, in 2015 public-school expenditures on insurance and retirement programs came to about 19% of total expenditure.

 As a Town Councilor, I would review the budget with an eye to meeting the retiree-benefit challenge.